PicturePipe/hopper-frontend/README.md

 ### Running Tests  / Coverage Report

 To run the test suite use the following command.
-This will also generate a coverage report:

 * `npm test`

+You also can view the tests in the browser of your choice.
+There you also can see the coverage:

+* `ember server`
+* visit your tests at [http://localhost:4200/tests](http://localhost:4200/tests).
+* click the `Enable Coverage` checkbox.

 ### Generating Documentation